CP1401/Practicals/prac_10/README.md

 ## Reflection

-In `questions.txt`, answer the following questions based on your experiences in the subject so far:
+In `p10questions.txt`, answer the following questions based on your experiences in the subject so far:

 1. What is something you have done well in this subject that you should **keep doing** in future subjects?
 2. What is something you have **not** done well in this subject that you should **stop doing** in future subjects?